mirochaj/ares/doc/example_grid.rst

    :align:   center
    :width:   600

-   Models in a 2-D parameter space of the :math:`tanh` reionization parameters, with points color-coded by the redshift and brightness temperature of the global 21-cm emission maximum ("turning point D").
+   Models in a 2-D parameter space of the :math:`tanh` reionization parameters, with points color-coded by the CMB optical depth.

 .. note :: In general, you may want to save ``'z_C'`` and ``'dTb_C'``, i.e., the location of the global 21-cm absorption feature.
 But, in this case since we've only varied parameters of the ionization history, that point will not change and so saving it as a blob is unnecessary.